jlegare/IDX/README.md

 load("data/train-images.idx3-ubyte")
 ```

-The ``load`` function returns a triple: an array of dimensions, the datatype specified in the IDX file, and an array of the data.
+The ``load`` function returns a triple: an array of dimensions, the datatype specified in the IDX file, and an array for the data.
+The data array has been reshaped to conform to the dimensions specified in the file.